Palashio/libra/tests/README.md

-Tests for contributors coming soon.
+`tests.py` hosts all of the tests for the queries.
+More will be coming soon.